-When people come to Turkey, many have two destinations in mind – the Greco-Roman ruins of Ephesus and the white travertine cliffs of Pamukkale.
-We did both in one day.
+When people come to Turkey, many have one destination in mind – the Greco-Roman ruins of Ephesus, Turkey.
+This structure is legendary for its historical importance, and beauty.

-We arrived at Ephesus slightly later than expected (about 10:00 am) and the temperature was already climbing.
-We picked up our tickets (Lira 25 for the tickets and Lira 5 for parking) and then headed into the archaeological site.
+We arrived here slightly later than expected (about 10:00 am) and the temperature was already climbing.
+We picked up our tickets and then headed into the archaeological site.
 We opted to use the upper entrance, and it made for an easier entrance but a long, hot walk out.
 We used our battery-powered fans left over from our Egypt trip (brought for just this occasion) and were the envy of the other tourists.

 The first stop in Ephesus from the upper entrance is the Odeon and gymnasium, which looks like a small amphitheater.
 From there we walked down the Curetes Street seeing the smaller sites.

 The highlight of Ephesus is the Roman Library of Celsus, an iconic, multi-story edifice that is strikingly beautiful.
 The library was built to honor the Roman Senator Tiberius Julius Celsus Polemaeanus and house the library of 12,000 scrolls.
 It is perhaps the finest library outside of Rome.

 The Great Theater was under construction and was being renovated, so we couldn’t move down beyond the upper terraced level.
 It was a sight to behold – seating for over 24,000 and the largest amphitheater in the ancient world.
 It was a long walk from the Celsus library out to the theatre and anyone visiting in the summer months should be prepared for the heat.